nglm/pycvi/docs/examples/pycvi_examples_utils.rst

-Utils functions for example scripts
+Utility functions for example scripts
 =====================================

-All the examples scripts showcased in this documentation produce some figures.
-The code to generate these figures have nothing to do with ``PyCVI``, so we decided to define plot functions in a separate file so that only PyCVI related features are emphasized in each example.
-On this page, you can find the code source of the plot functions that are necessary in order to run the examples scripts.
+All example scripts in this documentation produce figures.
+The plotting code is unrelated to ``PyCVI``, so it is defined in a separate file to keep each example focused on PyCVI features.
+This page contains the plotting functions needed to run the examples.

-This file has to be copied and saved in the same directory as your examples scripts.
-Alternatively, you can copy the utils functions directly into your scripts (and remove the line starting with ``from pycvi_examples_utils import``).
+Copy this file into the same directory as your example script.
+Alternatively, copy the utility functions directly into your script and remove the import line beginning ``from pycvi_examples_utils import``.

 .. include:: /examples/examples_reminders.rst